Introduction to Liquid Fuel Backpacking Stoves

 Disadvantages:

 Overall, liquid fuel stoves are a great choice for backpackers who need a reliable and versatile stove that can handle a variety of conditions.
-While they may not be the best choice for every backpacker, they offer several advantages that make them worth considering.
+While they may not be the best choice for every backpacker, they offer a number of advantages that make them worth considering.

 1. MSR WhisperLite International Stove